Don and Amy Rogers – Founder / Intl. Director

-Don Rogers is the founder and International Director of ELI, which began in Kenya and has now expanded to the neighboring countries of Tanzania, Democratic Republic of the Congo and South Sudan.
-Don’s short-term trip to Tanzania in 1989 was the first of many that eventually led to the founding of ELI in 1994.
-He pioneered the work by developing relationships with key national Christian leaders, working with them to establish Skills for Life Training Centers, Christian schools, children’s homes and health ministries.
+Don is the founder and International Director of ELI, which began in Kenya and has now expanded to Tanzania, DR Congo and South Sudan.
+A short-term trip to Tanzania in 1989 was the first of many that eventually led Don to establish ELI in 1994.
+The work was pioneered by developing relationships with key national leaders to establish Skills for Life Training Centers, Christian schools, and children’s homes.
 The strategy for empowerment integrates Biblical teaching with dynamic ideas and skills that help the poor address the challenges oppressing their lives spiritually, physically and economically.
 Don serves with his family, both in East Africa and the United States, dividing time according to the needs of the ministry.
-Kenya is a “home base,” and Don travels to Tanzania, DR Congo and South Sudan as needed and also enjoys researching with our African leaders and applying new appropriate technologies and business ideas.
-Amy loves ministering to the women in the village, and our boys relish the adventure of living in the “great outdoors.”
-Don and Amy invest strategic blocks of time in the U.S., sharing the vision of ELI with individuals and groups in order to expand the growing network of supporting partners and churches.
-Working with the staff in our Upland, California office and helping to equip short-term teams traveling to Africa is also part of their ministry.
-Don graduated from Azusa Pacific University with a B.A. in Religion with minors in Psychology and Christian Education.
-Don received his M.A. from Asbury Theological Seminary with a focus on Cross-Cultural Missions.
-Prior to ELI, Don served with Youth For Christ in Southern California, as well as in the church as youth and senior pastor.
+When Kenya is the “home base,” Don travels to Tanzania, DR Congo and South Sudan as needed, providing input/guidance to the overall ministry and integrating new appropriate technologies and business ideas.
+Amy loves ministering to the women in the village, and the boys relish the adventure of living in the “great outdoors.”
+Don and Amy invest strategic blocks of time in the U.S., sharing the vision of ELI with individuals and groups in order to ignite world changers and connect with supporting partners.
+The Rogers also work alongside the office staff in Upland, CA and help equip short-term teams traveling to Africa.
+Don graduated from Azusa Pacific University and received his M.A. from Asbury Theological Seminary with a focus in Cross-Cultural Missions.
+Prior to ELI, Don served with Youth For Christ in Southern California, as well as the church as youth and senior pastor.
 He is an ordained minister with the Free Methodist Church.

 On the “GIFT INFORMATION” section select “Staff” and then “Don and Amy Rogers”.
 Thank you!